dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/resources/guides/how-to-onboard-get-involved.md

 Yes—but **prepare thoroughly**: clear problem, measurable milestones, budget, deliverables, and community feedback.

 ## Conclusion
-Polkadot rewards **doers**: vote or delegate in OpenGov, ship with Substrate/ink!, stake to secure the network, and share what you learn.
+Polkadot rewards **doers**: vote or delegate in OpenGov, ship with the Polkadot SDK/ink!, stake to secure the network, and share what you learn.
 Pick one track, start small, and iterate.